MMarieSchuckart/Masters_Thesis/analysis/README.md

     * get beta coefficients for each participant at each channel & for each frequency
     * run t-test on beta coefficients for each channel & frequency (aggregate over participants)

-:warning: &nbsp; TO DO: Analysis of the GSS data